 Radiation therapy can treat many cancers, but it can also injure healthy cells at or near the treatment area.
 This can lead to side effects.
-Before recommending any treatment, the radiation oncologist will consider whether the potential benefits outweigh the possible side effects.
+Before recommending any treatment, the radiation oncologist will consider whether the likely benefits outweigh the possible side effects.
 To minimise side effects, a range of new techniques have made radiation therapy highly precise.

 Learn more about: